chadm9/lakeoconeesinclairguideservices/README.md

 ## Code Snippet

-### Submitting the Contact Form information to a Remote Server
+### Submitting the Contact Form Information to a Remote Server
 The following code snippet demonstrates the front end handling of the contact form submission event.
 <br>
 ```JavaScript